GLOBAL MARKETS-Stocks and bonds slump, dollar hot as rate fever takes hold

 Dollar index at 20-year highs, yields soarhttps://tmsnrt.rs/3pPlKkH

-(Reporting by Dhara Ranasinghe; additional reporting by Yoruk Bahceli, Sam Indyk, Danilo Masoni and Wayne Cole, Editing by Susan Fenton and Christina Fincher)
+(Reporting by Dhara Ranasinghe; additional reporting by Yoruk Bahceli, Sam Indyk, Danilo Masoni and Wayne Cole, Editing by Susan Fenton, Christina Fincher and Carmel Crimmins)

 ((Dhara.Ranasinghe@thomsonreuters.com; +442075422684;))